7 Insights to Understand About Each Other That Make Sex Flow in a Long-term Relationship

 In other words, if you do not talk about sex, it’s pretty much guaranteed that you won’t have a good sex life.

 The following questions help you hone in onto seven (plus a bonus one) important insights about your partner that will help you connect more intimately, build closer sexual connection and make sex that’s more than just the same-old boring motions.
+It’s what I call Connection Sex and it’s a powerful antidote to losing passion and desire in a long-term relationship.

 It is about getting to know your partner, but you’re not off the hook here.
 You also need to know the answers to these questions for yourself.
 If you don’t know the answers about yourself, your partner has 0% chance of knowing and delivering on them for you.